Basil Hetzel: Research

-Hetzel worked in remote areas of Papua New Guinea with the Public Health Department of the then Territory, and his research concluded that the endemic goitre and associated cretinism was attributable to an iodine deficient diet.
-He also demonstrated that dietary supplementation would entirely prevent these illnesses.
+During the 1960s, Hetzel pioneered research in Papua New Guinea confirming the first definite link between iodine deficiency and significant brain damage in unborn children.

-In the 1980s Hetzel, supported by the Australian Agency for International Development, became an international advocate for iodine supplementation, which is now taken for granted with iodinated table salt.
+In the 1980s, Hetzel, supported by the Australian Agency for International Development, became an international advocate for iodine supplementation, which is now taken for granted with iodinated table salt.
 This was part of the stimulus for the creation of the Iodine Global Network, then called the International Council for Control of Iodine Deficiency Disorders (ICCIDD), which is funded by various government, non-government and community organisations including the United Nations, the Global Alliance for Improved Nutrition, UNICEF, the World Health Organization, and the World Bank.
 The ICCIDD is considered the expert body regarding iodine deficiency disorders and they implement national programs for the prevention of iodine deficiency.
 As a result of their advocacy, many countries have now legislated that salt for human and animal consumption must be iodised.
 Much of this success has been attributed to Hetzel's "indefatigable dedication to elimination of iodine deficiency disorders."
 In 2010, the ICCIDD established a Basil Hetzel International Award for Communications for individuals who contribute to promoting awareness of iodine nutrition.
-It is claimed that iodine supplementation has been achieved in 70% of households worldwide by 2000.

-In the 1960s, he led research in Papua New Guinea that identified the link between iodine deficiency and significant brain damage in unborn children.
+Other activities

+Hetzel gave the ABC's Boyer Lecture in 1971, which he titled "Life and health in Australia".

+Hetzel and his second wife, Anne, were patrons of the State Library of South Australia Foundation from 2001 to 2003, a very important time for the library's fund-raising program, to fund its redevelopment.

-Personal life
+Personal life and death

 Hetzel married Mary Helen Eyles in 1946.
-Together they had five children; Susan (born 1947), Richard (born 1949), Robert (born 1951), Jay (born 1952) and Elizabeth (born 1956).
-Helen died of cancer in December 1980.
+Together they had five children: Susan, Richard, Robert, Jay, and Elizabeth.
+Mary died of cancer in December 1980.

 In 1983 Hetzel married again, to Anne Fisher, the widow of the headmaster of Geelong Grammar School, Charles Fisher.
+Anne Hetzel OAM grew up in Rhodesia and studied music at the Guildhall School of Music and Drama in London.
+She first married Charles Fisher, having six children with him.
+After moving from England to Rhodesia to Australia, she attended university and later worked as a teacher.
+Charles died in a car accident, and Anne went to work with Governor-General Sir Zelman Cowen and his wife in Canberra, where she met Hetzel.
+She supported his work, including travelling with him, and during this time developed a love of art and textiles.

 Hetzel was a member of Pilgrim Uniting Church in Adelaide.

 Hetzel died on 4 February 2017, aged 94.